 Structured sport and recreational use of open space is important to community health and wellbeing.
 It is provided for in the large Regional and City-wide open spaces across Yarra including Victoria Park, George Knott Reserve, Kevin Bartlett Reserve, Coulson Reserve, Quarries Park, Ramsden Street Reserve, Alphington Park, Fairfield Park, Yarra Bend Park, Edinburgh Gardens, Citizens Park, Burnley Park, Alan Bain Reserve, Ryans Reserve, Yarra Bend Golf Course and Burnley Golf Course.
 There are also some key sporting reserves that adjoin the City of Yarra including Princes Park, Northcote Park, Gosch's Paddock and Como Park.
+Structured sport and recreation not only encourages participation in physical activity, it also promotes social connectedness in the community associated with attending training and match sessions.

 Council has participated in the preparation of the Inner Melbourne Action Plan (IMAP) Regional sport and recreation strategy (SGS Economics and Planning, 2019).
-The Vision statement in the strategy informs the current and future regional sport and recreation planning is:
+The Vision statement in the strategy that informs the current and future regional sport and recreation planning is: